Responding to Mental Health Crises: Learning from Models in Ottawa and Beyond Webinar Series

 June 16, 2021

-Join us for our fifth webinar to learn about The Street Team OutReach Mobile, STORM who has been an essential outreach service in Ottawa for over 12 years.
+Learn about The Street Team OutReach Mobile, STORM who has been an essential outreach service in Ottawa for over 12 years.
 The STORM teams are available to assist Indigenous women who are street involved with immediate harm reduction, safety planning, crisis interventions, and community referrals.
 STORM also serves women at-risk at becoming homeless and/or street involved.
 STORM plays an important role in anti-human trafficking efforts, through relationship building, providing transportation to safety, and aiding in arranging accommodations.
 Through additional funding in recent years, STORM is also able to serve men and non-Indigenous folks.

 REACH Edmonton’s 24/7 Crisis Diversion Team